 The Japanese announced to the POWs in the camp that on October 14, 1942, the daily food ration for each POW would be 550 grams of rice, 100 grams of meat, 330 grams of vegetables, 20 grams of fat, 20 grams of sugar, 15 grams of salt, and 1 gram of tea.
 In reality, the POWs noted that the meals were wet rice and rice coffee for breakfast, Pechi green soup and rice for lunch, and Mongo bean soup, Carabao meat, and rice for dinner.

 The ship reached Takao, Formosa, on November 11.
-While it was docked there, the POWs could not leave the holds.
-The ship sailed on November 15 and arrived at Mako, Formosa the same day.
-They remained in the holds with the fleas, lice, and roaches.
-The ship sailed again on November 18.
-During this part of the trip, the POWs felt the explosions from depth charges.
+While it was docked there, the POWs could not leave the holds for four days.
+The ship sailed on November 15 and arrived at Mako, Pescadores Islands the same day.
+Once again, the POWs remained in the holds with the fleas, lice, and roaches.
+The ship sailed again on November 18 and arrived at Keelung, Formosa the same day.
+The ship sailed again on the 20th and during this part of the trip, the POWs heard and felt the explosions from depth charges.
+They also heard a torpedo hit the haul of the ship, but it did not detonate.
 The trip to Japan ended on November 24, when the ship reached Moji late in the day.
-At 5:00 P.M. the next day they disembarked the ship.
+At 5:00 P.M. the next day, they disembarked the ship.
+It is believed that 27 POWs died during the trip to Japan.
 As they disembarked, each POW received a chip of red or black colored wood.
 The color of the wood determined what camp the POW was sent to.
-In addition, once onshore, they were deloused and issued new uniforms.
-They were also inoculated.
+In addition, once onshore, they were deloused, showered, issued new uniforms, and inoculated.

 The POWs were ferried to Shimonoseki, Honshu, Japan.
 There, they boarded a train and rode along the northern side of the Inland Sea to the Osaka-Kobe Area.
 Once there, they were divided into detachments according to the colored wood chips they took when they left the ship.
 After being divided into detachments, they were sent to different camps.
 In Bill’s case, he was sent to Yodogawa Camp also known as Osaka #3-D. The camp was established on November 22nd and the POWs arrived at the camp on November 25th.